What I Learned While NOT Writing

 Leaving my critique group had its benefits as well, though at the time it was heart wrentching.
 It was so hard for me to keep up with critiquing and writing.
 During the week critiquing had taken the place of my family responsibilities like putting the kids to bed.
 When I gave up writing, I had to give up critiquing as well and that freed me up to be with family.

 I also realized that not having critique partners for these many months has really helped my writing.
-Many of my numerous, well meaning partners often edited my voice out and in my own desperation to learn, and be published, I listened to everyone’s advice, changing everything they suggested until I didn’t recognize my own writing.
+Many of my numerous, well meaning partners often edited out my voice and in my own desperation to learn, and be published, I listened to everyone’s advice, changing everything they suggested until I didn’t recognize my own writing.
 I’m happy to say I’m finding my voice again, and I like the way I sound.

 Not writing has given me a peace about publication.
 My anxiety to publish is gone.
 No more worries about everything being perfect.
 I now have a peace about God’s timing in my writing career, and I look forward to the times I get to write, instead of obsessing over having to write all the time!
 The true test of this came when a writing friend of mine recently received a contract.
 I waited for the green-eyed monster to rear its ugly head, but it didn’t.
 I was genuinely happy!